Virgile-fr/Raindrop-HomePage/README.md

 <img src="https://repository-images.githubusercontent.com/558617324/589431b0-1132-48c0-b422-1ba6bd9df962">

 Raindrop Homepage is a minimal start page to display your **Raindrop.io bookmarks marked as favorites**.
 It is **not** intended to replicate the full Raindrop.io interface, only to give you a clean, fast way to open your favorite links from any browser or device.

 ---

+## 🆕 Usage-based sorting

+Favorites are now automatically sorted by how often you open them: the most-used links float to the top, while rarely opened ones appear last.
+If two favorites are used equally, the most recently added one is shown first.

+---